tom-a-horrocks/t-SNE-geochemistry/README.md

 # t-SNE-geochemistry
-This repository holds scripts demonstrating methods for the journal article "Geochemical characterisation of rock hydration processes using t-SNE" (submitted).
+This repository holds scripts demonstrating methods for the journal article [Geochemical characterisation of rock hydration processes using t-SNE](https://www.sciencedirect.com/science/article/pii/S0098300418300463).
 The dataset used within the journal article is not open file, so a public chemical assay database has been used in this repository.

 ## How to use
 The "examples/examples.R" file walks through the available functions with an open file chemical assay database (see https://www.rdocumentation.org/packages/compositions/versions/1.40-1/topics/Hydrochem).